-I wrote last this month: In our liberal democracy, issues that carry an abiding potential for violence are downplayed.
+I wrote last month: In our liberal democracy, issues that carry an abiding potential for violence are downplayed.
 This is seen in the phenomenon of ‘conscience’ votes, whereby politicians mitigate terse disagreements by simply abdicating the fight for deeply held moral beliefs.
-This retreat from upholding morality in the public sphere is marked among… Continue reading The Conservative Retreat From the Public Sphere
+This retreat from upholding morality in the public sphere is marked among self-described… Continue reading The Conservative Retreat From the Public Sphere

 Oz Conservative, September 8, 2018: The South African government is changing the constitution to permit it to take the land of white South African farmers without compensation.
 Property rights, it seems, don’t matter much in the real world if you lose state power to a different group.
 Even the right to life is not very… Continue reading South Africa & Libertarianism

 The rise of anti- globalist movements, Leftist identity politics, and Islam- critical forces have indubitably left libertarianism in a weaker position than it once was.
 Which is in some respects, unfortunate.
 On a personal level, I find libertarian views on cigarette taxation, climate change, mass surveillance, self defence, foreign interventionism, as well as policing and… Continue reading The trouble with Libertarianism

 While it is important to support the fundamental civilizing force of human society (the police), against BLM, ANTIFA extremists, I find it difficult to agree with President Trump here.
 Of course, American police have extraordinarily dangerous circumstances to face, given the abundance of firearms in the public sphere.
 And perhaps there should be some circumstances, in which… Continue reading Trump Prepares to Lift Limits on Military Gear for Police